Tanin69/gdc-toolbox/README.md

 ## Target users

-This application is intended for players, mission creators and administrators of Arma 3 community servers.
+This software is intended for players, mission creators and administrators of Arma 3 community servers.

-Arma 3 is a military simulation video game from Bohema Studios.
+Arma 3 is a military simulation video game created and edited by Bohemia Interactive Studios.

 ## Features

-### Mission publication
+### Mission checking

-Allows mission makers to :

-* Check the pbo file :
-  * File size
+Checks mission .pbo file integrity and conformity to certain rules.
+Each rule can be configured as blocking if not satisfied :

-  * File extension : must bo ```pbo```
+* File extension : should be ```pbo``` (default: true)
-  * pbo integrity
+* pbo integrity : the file should be a real pbo and could be dpbo without any error (default: true)
-  * file naming convention
+* file naming convention : the file name should follow a defined regexp (default: true)
-  * a briefing.sqf must exist in the pbo
+* briefing.sqf : a briefing.sqf should exist in the pbo file (default: true)
-  * a mission.sqm file must exist in the pbo
+* mission.sqm : a mission.sqm should exist in the pbo file (default: true)

-* If the pbo conformity check is successful, allow the mision maker to :
-  * publish his mission to a directory, as defined by server admin
-  * save key informations in a database

-### List missions

-Allows players to access the list of missions.
-Mission briefing can be accessed from this list.

-### Automatic briefing generation
+* description.ext : a descrption.ext should exist in the pbo file (default: false)

+### Informations gathering about mission

+By reading different files contained in the pbo, by the pbo file name and other means, grab a maximum of informations about the mission.

+* missionPbo: pbo file name
+* pboFileSize: pbo file size
+* pboFileDateM: pbo publication date
+* owner: mission owner (not implemented yet : "admin" for every mission)
+* missionTitle: mission title.
+Extracted from mission file name
+* missionIsPlayable: mission playabilty status (editable)
+* missionVersion: mission version number.
+Extracted from mission file name
+* missionMap: Arma map used by mission.
+Extracted from mission file name
+* author: mission author.
+Extracted from description.ext, or from mission.sqm if not found in deccription.ext
+* onLoadName: text that appears above the image during mission loading screen.
+Extracted from description.ext, or from mission.sqm if not found in deccription.ext
+* onLoadMission": text that appears under the image during mission loading screen.
+Extracted from description.ext, or from mission.sqm if not found in deccription.ext
+* overviewText": text that appears on the mission choice screen or in the lobby screen.
+Extracted from description.ext, or from mission.sqm if not found in deccription.ext
+* gameType": the type of game (Coop, TVT, etc.).
+Extracted from description.ext, or from mission.sqm if not found in deccription.ext
+* minPlayers": Minimum number of players as determined by the mission maker.
+Extracted from description.ext, or from mission.sqm if not found in deccription.ext
+* maxPlayers": Maximum number of players as determined by the mission maker.
+Extracted from description.ext, or from mission.sqm if not found in deccription.ext
+* missionBriefing": briefing content, extracted from a briefing.sqf file if this file exists in the mission pbo
+* loadScreen": image file, if this file exists in the mission pbo.
+Extracted from description.ext, or from mission.sqm if not found in deccription.ext

+### Briefing extraction and rendering

+If a briefing.sqf file is present in the mission pbo, its content is extracted to allow further web rendering.

+#### Technical details

-The briefing is rendered as an html page, using the view ```showBriefing.hbs```.
+The briefing is rendered as an html page, using the ```showBriefing.hbs``` view.

 Briefing is automatically generated from a ```briefing.sqf``` file, by reading his content and computing it with some regex :